 Types of Injuries to the Brachial Plexus

 The severity of the symptoms seen in a child with Erb’s palsy depends on the extent of the injury to the brachial plexus.
 The most common type of injury seen is called neurapraxia.
 This means that the nerves have been stretched too far and shocked, but not torn or damaged.
-This can actually happen to adults too, and is painful, but not serious.
-For the infant, recovery occurs usually within three months.
+In infants, recovery occurs usually within three months.

 Causes of Erb’s Palsy

-Sometimes the injury is unexpected and unavoidable, but too often it is caused by whoever is delivering the baby.
-The doctor, midwife, or other medical professional may pull too hard or in one direction too much and cause the injury to the brachial plexus.
+Sometimes the injury is unexpected and unavoidable.
+The doctor or midwife may pull too hard or in one direction too much and cause the injury to the brachial plexus.
 This is most likely to occur if the delivery is complicated and long or if the head has already emerged and the shoulder comes out only with difficulty.

 Fortunately, for most children born with Erb’s palsy, recovery occurs within three to six months.
-Recovery of damaged nerves is slow, but possible for many infants.
-Most children with this condition will receive treatment such as physical therapy to help stimulate healing and to prevent permanent stiffness in the joints of the arm.
+The recovery of damaged nerves is slow but possible for many infants.
+Most children with this condition will receive physical therapy to help stimulate healing and to prevent permanent stiffness in the joints of the arm.